Taramasalata: Etymology

-Salată de icre

 A similar dip or spread, salată de icre ('roe salad' in Romanian) is also common in Romania and Bulgaria (known as хайвер, or haiver), and Israel (where it is known as ikra).
 It is made with pike or carp roe, but generally with sunflower or vegetable oil instead of olive oil, sometimes with a thickener like white bread.
 It is mass-produced and is widely available in grocery shops and supermarkets, as well as being made at home, in which case chopped onions are commonly added.
 It has a consistency and taste similar to mayonnaise, with the roe taking the place of the egg as protein.
 The traditional production method of salată de icre is standardized under the Romanian departmental standard N.I.D.
-927-70 N 23 and registered as an EU Traditional Speciality Guaranteed under the name "Salată tradițională cu icre de crap".
+927-70 N 23 and registered as an EU Traditional Speciality Guaranteed under the name "Salată tradițională cu icre de carp".
 The roe of this product is for over 50% carp based.